deoxxa/astarisx/README.md

 Immutable MVVM for React
 ## Introduction
-This library is designed to compliment the React library, deleveloped by Facebook and Instagram.
-React is
+IMVVM is designed to compliment the [React](http://facebook.github.io/react/) library, deleveloped by Facebook and Instagram.
+React is:

+> A Javascript Library for building User Interfaces

+And further quoting the website, people use React as the 'V' in MVC.
+Well I thought, why not use React as the 'V' in MVVM, and keeping inline with REacts philosophy on immutability, lets make it use immutable data.
+So I created IMVVM.

+This is my take on MVVM and immutability using javascript.
+IMVVM tries to look like a React application, so that you not only feel like you developing in the same environment, but if your coming from React, you should be able to pick this up quickly.

+Anyway, try it out.
+And be sure to raise issues as you encounter them and please feel free to create pull requests.

+Thanks.

 ## Usage

 IMVVM can be loaded as: